 - Notice how you feel at the end of the exercise.

 3. Meditation or visualisation

-Modern society seemed to lose sight of the value of these practices, until recently.
+Modern society seemed to have lost sight of the value of these practices, until recently.

-Mindfulness courses and meditation are now being run through the NHS and there are several private online courses available.
+Mindfulness and meditation courses are now being run through the NHS and there are numerous private online courses available.

 Finding the right technique for you is important.

 Some people find it hard to guide their own meditation and to keep their focus and so audio recordings of guided meditations or visualisations are popular.

 These can be downloaded through apps like headspace, calm, buddhify and the mindfulness app.